Lyf-Planner/lyf-app/README.md

 Feature Roadmap:
 - FAQS
-- Check for web changes when reloading
+- Sync changes with web button
+- Notes
 - Cut and paste multiple items
-- Notes

 - UIDs on items and lists!
 - Modal for items
   - Times